 College: Arts and Sciences

 Neuroscience is the scientific study of the brain and the nervous system.
-Neuroscientists investigate the organization, development and function of the nervous systems and their relationship to behavior, cognition and disorders.
-It combines diverse subjects such as psychology, biology, genetics, chemistry, biochemistry, physics and computer science.
+Neuroscientists investigate the organization, development and function of the nervous system and its relationship to disorders, behavior and cognition.
+It combines diverse subjects such as biology, psychology, genetics, chemistry, biochemistry, physics and computer science.
 Neuroscience is an ideal field to develop interests in many scientific disciplines.

 The interdisciplinary major in neuroscience at The Ohio State University was created by a joint venture between the College of Arts and Sciences and the College of Medicine.
-The major offers a comprehensive exploration of the foundational knowledge of neuroscience while fostering an understanding of critical issues and skill development related to the sciences.
-Graduates from the major will obtain many of the necessary skills for employment as well as for further educational training in this and related fields.
+Graduates from the major are prepared for employment in a number of career areas such as hospitals, research laboratories, health services and pharmaceutical sales.

 Upon admission to the university, students can declare a pre-major in neuroscience.